-Intro to Electronics For Artists
+Intro to Electronics for Artists

 Learning the basics of electronics is vital for anyone looking to create interactive or new media work.
 This workshop, geared to artists, is for those new in electronics, or for those who need a refresher.
 You will learn the basics of electricity starting with Ohm’s Law and work your way up to building simple digital circuits with CMOS chips, transistors and LEDs.
 You will learn how to interface these circuits with motors, sensors and other devices.
-Fear not: math will be kept to a minimum in this workshop.

 What, if any, prerequisite knowledge should students have?
 None.